AMP is WAC (and other thoughts)

 Average Manufacturer Price (AMP) is not equal to Wholesale Acquisition Cost (WAC), but it is close.
 And since the whole world of health policy and reimbursement is a bit WAC-y, that’s what we’re calling this update/blog part of the site.
 All of the opinions and thoughts presented here are our own and not the views of clients or affiliates.

-Last week we covered 340B basics.
-If you missed it, here is a quick summary: There are hospitals, clinics, etc. that serve uninsured individuals.
-To help care for these patients, the 340B program requires pharmaceutical manufacturers (that wish to participate in the Medicaid program) to sell their products at a massive discount that the entities…
+I’m out and about this week so I’m reposting a piece I wrote last year….
+If you missed it, I wrote about 340B basics.
+Here is a quick summary: There are hospitals, clinics, etc. that serve uninsured individuals.
+To help care for these patients, the 340B program requires pharmaceutical manufacturers (that wish to participate in…